olivier-compilatio/Text-Summarization-MMR/README.md

 ## Dependency

 - This code is implemented in Python
-- Since I built it for Bahasa Indonesia, I use Sastrawi libary for stemming ```pip install Sastrawi```
+- Stemmer from nltk library ```pip install nltk``` (dont forget to install nltk's resources)
-- The list of stopwords is in Bahasa Indonesia (as provided in this folder)
+- The list of stopwords comes from https://github.com/stopwords-iso/stopwords-iso/
-- It also use "sklearn libarary".
+- It also use "sklearn library".
 Please install it by ```pip install sklearn```
 - And this one ```pip install termcolor```

 ## How to run